oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ### Installing git

 The ovirt-engine source code is stored in a GIT repository.
-As such GIT is required to obtain the latest source code.
+As such, GIT is required to obtain the latest source code.

 **Fedora**